ssiccha/NormalizersOfPrimitiveGroups/README.md

 `WeakCanonizerOfPrimitiveGroup` are currently **only** implemented for groups of type PA.

+Note: The package can only be loaded using the master branch of GAP.

 ## Example

 The following is an example session using this package to compute for a